crowbait/typespec-typescript-emitter/README.md

 Additional notes:

 - There is currently no built-in way of accessing typeguards from paths their types may be associated with.
 - Models are not reused in or imported by this emitter.
-Reasoning involves "no runtime overhead either way", "simpler code" and "you're not supposed to rummage around in the TS files anyway"; this has been touched upon in [#4](https://github.com/crowbait/typespec-typescript-emitter/issues/4#issuecomment-2720955282) and [#6](https://github.com/crowbait/typespec-typescript-emitter/issues/6#issuecomment-3049999155).
+Reasoning involves "no runtime overhead either way", "simpler code", "self-contained emitter modules" and "you're not supposed to rummage around in the generated files anyway, just import them"; this has been touched upon in [#4](https://github.com/crowbait/typespec-typescript-emitter/issues/4#issuecomment-2720955282) and [#6](https://github.com/crowbait/typespec-typescript-emitter/issues/6#issuecomment-3049999155).